fde-capu/libasm/README.md

 	======================================
 	| 63 - 32 | 31 - 16 | 15 - 8 | 7 - 0 |

+A 64 bit linux machine passes function parameters in rdi, rsi, rdx, rcx, r8, and r9.
+Any additional parameters get pushed on the stack.

 ---

 *this project is part of the 42 São Paulo cursus*